 Vincent and his wife state.
 “From what we’ve seen on social media before accounts were blocked Tyler has been raised very well, and we are thankful for that.
 We feel this has been his family for all of his life and we don’t want to remove what he knows as stability.
 We value family and we don’t want to remove anyone he’s come to know as a family.
 We only want to rightfully add to it.
 In our eyes, the past is the past.
 At this point, this is not about who was right or wrong.
 There is no space for yesterday when you only want to move forward in a positive manner.

 ” Vincent says I simply want to finally meet my son and be a part of his life.
 I want him to have his God-given birthright that we all should have I want him to know where he comes from and who he is.
 I want him to be able to spend time with me and my family freely.
 I want him to meet his extended paternal family and we all want to be an extension of the family he has in place.
 From the day I can finally wrap my arms around my son I just want to know how can we communicate and collaborate in a respectful friendly manner that will allow me to be a part of my son’s life.”

 Why Now, I Mean The Kids 18?

 For Vincent, the answer is simple.
-Because now is when FINALLY via social media and a few records I’ve finally found my son.
-I don’t care if I had been 90 I still would want to know him and be apart of his life.
+Because now is when FINALLY via social media I’ve finally found my son.
+I don’t care if I had been 90 I still would want to know him and be a part of his life.
 I want him to know I NEVER gave up and I’ve always loved him.
 Vincent’s wife said it was the constant re-telling of the story even after all these years that led to this breakthrough.
-Someone, he told the story to for the millionth time finally showed him social media pics and said hey dude I think this is your son?
-His wife said the day he came home with the pics he had the biggest tears in his eyes.
-She thought someone died, but after one look at the pics he showed her she said OMG that’s your son he looks just like our kids.
+Someone, he told the story to for the millionth time who had seen our children showed him a social media pic and said hey dude I think this is your son?
+His wife said the day he came home with the photos he had tears in his eyes and was so choked up crying that he couldn’t speak.
+She thought someone died, but after one look at the photos he showed her she said OMG that’s your son!